lesleyrs/Client3/README.md

 * [TinySoundFont](https://github.com/schellingb/TinySoundFont) - with fix for attack1.mid by skipping RIFF header
 * [stb_image and stb_truetype](https://github.com/nothings/stb)

+### Sony consoles

+#### PSP
+Install [pspdev](#tools) and run `make -f psp.mk -j$(nproc) -B`.
+ppsspp emulator loads relative dir as memstick, so the filesystem works automatically.

+Controls: move cursor with analog stick, O for left click, X for right click, /\ for control (to run), Dpad as arrow keys

+Requires at least model 2000, and only lowmem fits into memory.

+TODO: Model 1000 has the same CPU just less memory, if the entire 32 MB was accessible some ingame areas might work.
+In practice even after enabling kernel mode it doesn't give you the full RAM access?

+#### Vita
+TODO

 ## optional libraries
 * [OpenSSL](https://github.com/openssl/openssl) | https://wiki.openssl.org/index.php/Binaries